sanikovic-sergej/dotfiles/README.md

 # Personal .dotfiles
 A public repo with .dotfiles for easier transfer of configurations.
-With this repository i shall save my setup and improve on it instead of starting from scratch and remembering all my steps.
+With this repository I shall save my setup and improve on it instead of starting from scratch and remembering all my steps.

 # Goals